ekochmar/Getting-Started-with-NLP/README.md

 # Getting Started with Natural Language Processing

 This repository accompanies the book **Getting Started with Natural Language Processing** available [here](https://www.manning.com/books/getting-started-with-natural-language-processing?query=natural).
-[Here](https://ekochmar.github.io/nlp-course/) you will also find an **NLP course** that uses this book.
+To get a 42% discount on the book, use the coupon code "slkochmar".

-To get a 42% discount on the book, use the coupon code "slkochmar" .
+[**Here**](https://ekochmar.github.io/nlp-course/) you will also find an **NLP course** that uses this book.

 - [Chapter 1 – Introduction](https://github.com/ekochmar/Getting-Started-with-NLP/blob/master/Chapter1.ipynb)
 - [Chapter 2 – Your first NLP example](https://github.com/ekochmar/Essential-NLP/blob/master/Chapter2.ipynb)